Walker's Haute Route

 Stage Five

 Setting off from le Chable, settle in for 1,700m (5,577ft) of ascent to the day's destination, Cabane du Mont Fort at 2,457m (8,061ft).
 A steady rhythm sees the hillside chapels, wooded glades, tracks and paths pass quickly enough, all the time gaining height above the valley.
 In clear weather, Mont Blanc comes into sight.
 This is a stage of great transition, from everyday working rural Switzerland to the edge of the high mountains.
+There are also cable cars in place to skip some of the ascent today.

 Stage Six